contentful/create-contentful-extension/README.md

 ### I generated my extension with `create-contentful-extension` several months ago but I'd like to use features that became available later.
 How can I upgrade?

-Just update `create-contentful-extension` dependency in your `package.json` to the latest one and check [https://github.com/contentful/create-contentful-extension/releases](Releases) to see if there were any breaking changes.
+Just update `@contentful/contentful-extension-scripts` dependency in your `package.json` to the latest one and check [Releases](https://github.com/contentful/create-contentful-extension/releases) to see if there were any breaking changes.
 Follow the instructions there.

 ### My extension is bigger than 512Kb.
 How can I deploy it for production usage?